 Soccer Across America also helps new programs find the funding and equipment to begin and then expand their activities.
 Over the past several years, Indiana Soccer’s Soccer Across America program has donated thousands of dollars in financial support, equipment and administrative assistance to programs across the state of Indiana.

-“Soccer Across America has one goal in mind: To make the game of soccer accessible to all children.
-To that end, we are in a unique position to positively impact the lives of those youth who might not otherwise enjoy this experience.
-Please join us at Soccer Across America.
-Together we can make a difference.” - Rick Fiege, Indiana Soccer Soccer Across America Chairman
+“Soccer Across America has one goal in mind - to make the game of soccer accessible to all children.
+Through this program, we have a great opportunity to positively impact the lives of those youth who might not otherwise enjoy this experience.” – Indiana Soccer.

 Provide a positive activity outside of school which will encourage exercise and increase awareness of one’s own health through sports.